Merlin Nomad Jacket Review – 800 Miles Later

 The jacket’s design, it could be said, is inspired by scrambler motorcycles, desert racing and New Wave Custom motorcycle culture.
 Particularly, in its olive derivative, the Nomad conjures up images of off-road trails or arid desert riding, on tall upright custom and classic scramblers.

 And yet the bomber-style, crew-neck, short jacket fits well with the cafe racer look too — especially in the black.
-I’m pleased with how it looks on me when I occasionally catch a glimpse of Thruxton R and my passing reflection in a shopfront window.
+I’m pleased with how it looks on me when I occasionally catch a glimpse of the Thruxton R and my passing reflection in a shopfront window.
 (Surely, it’s not just me that does this?)

 Nomad Explorer Snap Stud With Merlin Branding